marieihlefrogner/ctftools/README.md

 - Collection of useful tools for CTF challenges, bundled up in a Docker image based on Ubuntu.
 - Makes the current working directory available within the container (`/pwd`).
+- Very useful if you are on Mac OS, and want to be able to run binaries compiled for Linux.

 ---